TanRyan/NTU_SC1015_DataScience_MiniProject_Team8/README.md

 ## Problem Definition
 ---

+During a maritime crisis, what type of a passenger would most likely survive a maritime accident?
 * Which features is able to predict the survivability of the passengers onbaord the Titanic.
 * Which machine learning models will be able to give a better accuracy to predict the survivability of the passengers onboard the Titanic.